frontity/docs/docs/api-reference-1/frontity.md

 `;
 ```

-It's a tagged template literal to add inline style to React Components.
+It's a tagged template literal to add an inline style to React Components.
 The usage is quite similar to **`styled`** except that **`css`** doesn't return a React Component but a special object that can be passed to a component through the **`css`** prop.

 #### Arguments